wreillo/shiny-rpy-versions/README.md

 # shiny-rpy-versions
-Shiny app to list Python and R versions based on /opt directories.
+Shiny app to list Python and R versions based on /opt directories for Connect instances.